tasmota/docs/docs/Self-signed-Mosquitto.md

 use_identity_as_username true
 ```

-On a Windows machine, the configuration file is `C:\Program Files\mosquitto\mosquitto.conf`, and the paths to the certificate and key files should be set accordingly.
+On a Windows machine, the configuration file is `C:\Program Files\mosquitto\mosquitto.conf`, and the paths to the certificate and key files should be set accordingly using standard Windows path syntax.

 To start Mosquitto on Linux: